“The music in my heart I bore,

 So there we were, going south on the highway with visibility absolute crap from the blowing sand and ‘Holy’ comes on.
 A quarter of the way through the song, we passed through the sandstorm and crested a rise just northeast of the city.
 The sky was vivid blue and you could see the mountains in the distance, Mazer E-Sharif on the right and Kholm to the left.
 I saw wild horses galloping on the slopes of the mountains away from a pair of UH-60s heading west which spooked them.

 And then it happened, like a lens flipped over the camera, the song lined up with what I saw.
 For the next four minutes, everything was in time to the music — my vehicle, the horses, the people, the helicopters — all of it combined into this powerful Spaghetti-western cinematic moment which I’d never experienced before.
 It was as if that song had been written by some semi-obscure California band whose sole purpose was to exist for those four minutes of my life.
 Simply, it was a perfect moment in the most sublime sense of the word.

 My war is in the past, probably for good, and that’s alright by me — but a part of me will always be on that road heading south and that’s alright by me, too.
 If my supposition is correct — everyone deployed had a moment like the one I experienced.
 They’re all probably different and loaded with meanings.
 My moment was perfect Zen but I imagine that for others it might have been a moment of tragedy where the pain dulls but never goes away, or maybe it was a comic moment where the laughter still echoes.

-This article first appeared in The Havok Journal on 12 April 2015.
+This first appeared in The Havok Journal on April 12, 2015.